meganz/MEGAchat/src/asyncTestReadme.md

     Calls `check(cond)` and after that `test.done(tag)`.
 Therefore it can be used to resolve a `done()` condition, but only in case a condition is true, and signal error if the condition is false.

+## Macros for debug, verbosity and defaults
+There are several macros that enable additional output:
+- `TESTLOOP_LOG_DONES` - if defined, every resolved done() condition will be logged
+- `TESTLOOP_DEBUG` - if defined, enables debug info output, related to the event loop
+- `TESTLOOP_DEFAULT_DONE_TIMEOUT` -  Sets the default timeout (in milliseconds) of `done()` conditions.
+If not set, the default is 2000ms